guoqingyin/AI_project_Calculators/README.md

 Run the test_number.py to test the model

-### Final_v1 The first demo of the calculator
+### Run the calculator

-Run the Final_v1.py to use the calculator
+Run the calculator.py to use the calculator